 POST-INDUSTRIAL RECYCLED CONTENT: Also known as Pre-Consumer Recycled Content, it is waste material from manufacturing processes that is reused as a component of another product.
-Post-industrial recycled content comes from material that would have otherwise been waste, and has undergone some physical recycling process.
+Post-industrial recycled content comes from material that would have otherwise been waste and has undergone some physical recycling process.
 Examples of post-industrial waste that are recycled include yarn extrusion waste, metal scrap, and fiber in paper manufacturing.

 POLYLACTIC ACID (PLA): a biopolymer made from renewable resources.
-It is thermoplastic and can be used to make fibers, packaging and other products as an alternative to petroleum based plastics.
+It is thermoplastic and can be used to make fibers, packaging and other products as an alternative to petroleum-based plastics.
 It is derived from bacterial fermentation of agricultural by-products such as corn, sugar, or wheat.
-PLA is not only made from renewable resources, but is also biodegradable.
+PLA is not only made from renewable resources but is also biodegradable.
 PLA is currently manufactured by Cargill, PURAC, Hycail, and several other companies.

-PRECONSUMER MATERIAL: Material or by-products generated after manufacture of a product is completed but before the product reaches the end-use consumer.
+PRECONSUMER MATERIAL: Material or by-products generated after the manufacture of a product is completed but before the product reaches the end-use consumer.
 Preconsumer material does not include mill and manufacturing trim, scrap, or broke which is generated at a manufacturing site and commonly reused on-site in the same or another manufacturing process.

 RECOVERED MATERIAL: Fragments of products or finished products of a manufacturing process, which has converted a resource into a commodity of real economic value, and includes preconsumer and postconsumer material but does not include excess resources of the manufacturing process.